eolesinski/poliscipy/docs/contributing.md

 ---

 ### 2. **Propose Features**
 Have an idea for a new feature or improvement?
+Feel free to create a new feature request.
 - **Check Existing Requests**: See if your idea has already been suggested.
 - **Open a Feature Request**: Use the [Feature Request Template](https://github.com/username/poliscipy/issues/new?template=feature_request.md) to share:
   - What problem the feature solves.